Gillette, Wyoming: Arts and culture

 The volunteer board called the Mayor's Art Council runs the Avenues of Art program.
 The program pays artists to display sculptures for sale.
 Each year newly selected works are shown at the Donkey Creek Festival, where visitors can meet the artists.
 113 sculptures are currently on display through the Avenues of Art program and 289 have been shown since 2004.
 Participating artists have included Jane DeDecker, Gary Lee Price, and Benjamin Victor.
+This program was dissolved by the Gillette City Council on January 16, 2024.

 A second program, Sculpture Walk, is operated by the Sculpture Committee.
 Started in 2018, it pays artists to display their sculptures for sale at Mount Pisgah Cemetery.

-The city choose to increase investment in the arts program during the Great Recession and mayor Louise Carter-King describes the investment as a quality of life one.
+The city chose to increase investment in the arts program during the Great Recession and mayor Louise Carter-King describes the investment as a quality of life one.

 Annual cultural events

 A free multi-day event, Donkey Creek Festival is held in every June at the Gillette College.
 It includes the Avenues of Arts reception, concert, car and motorcycle show, disc golf tournament, and 5K run and walk.
 There are art and food vendors and alcohol is available at a beer garden.
 The festival has grown significantly since starting in 2006.
+Initially a jazz concert, it evolved into a multi-day music festival that ran for approximately 16 years, from 2006 to 2022 it was held annually in June at Gillette College.
+It was suspended in 2022 due to a lack of funding and board members - it was brought back as a one day event starting in 2024 and is now held at Big Lost Meadery in downtown Gillette.

 The Gillette chapter of PFLAG hosts an annual pride event to support the local LGBTQ community.
 Previous years have included a potluck, picnic, and bowling.
 In 2019, PFLAG held the Pride Drag Show at AVA Community Art Center as part of its pride event.